A scoping review is a literature review that aims to provide a preliminary assessment of the size and scope of the available research literature.

 Here are the steps typically involved in conducting a scoping review:

-This is often broader in nature for a scoping review compared to systematic reviews.
+This is often broader in nature for scoping reviews than for systematic reviews.
 For example, “What interventions have been studied for the treatment of X condition?” rather than “Is treatment A more effective than treatment B for condition X?”
-This will also help you in developing an effective research strategy.
+This will also help you to develop an effective research strategy.

-Clearly define which studies will be included or excluded based on factors such as publication date, type of study, population, and outcomes.
+Clearly define which studies will be included or excluded based on specific factors such as publication date, study type, population, and outcomes.

 Discuss the main findings, their implications, and any potential gaps in the literature.
 This can guide future research efforts.